singh-priyanka-06/azurepoc/README.md

      d.
 SSH key for accessing the AKS cluster (if required)

 1.3 Create a Jenkins Multi-branch Pipeline Job.
-      Jenkinsfile is located at root location.
+      Jenkinsfile is located at root (/).

 1.4 Set up a GitHub webhook for automatic deployment
 1. Set Up Jenkins: